Quiver matroids -- Matroid morphisms, quiver Grassmannians, their Euler characteristics and $\mathbb{F}_1$-points: Introduction

 \subsection{Acknowledgements}

 The authors thank Jaiung Jun and Alex Sistko for their explanations on their technique to compute Euler characteristics of complex quiver Grassmannians.
 They thank Matt Baker and Victoria Schleis for helpful conversations.
-E. Vital was supported by the National Council for Scientific and Technological Development - CNPq - Brazil, Proc. \texttt{200268/2022-8}.
+E.~Vital was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 491392403 – TRR 358, and by the National Council for Scientific and Technological Development - CNPq - Brazil, Proc.\ 200268/2022-8.